-Issue 7 - Effects of Beaver Removal and Dam Manipulation on the Status of Wetlands in the State
+Issue 6 - Effects of Beaver Removal and Dam Manipulation on the Status of Wetlands in the State

-- ➢ WS' personnel would remove beaver dams in accordance with federal and state laws and regulations for environmental protection.
-Beaver dam removal would be conducted to restore water drainage flows or the stream channel for an area if the area has not become an established wetland. - Upon receiving a request to remove beaver dams, WS would visually inspect the dam and the associated water impoundment to determine if characteristics exist at the site that would meet the definition of a wetland under section 404 of the CWA (40 CFR 232.2; see Issue 7 in Section 2.2 of this EA).
-If wetland conditions were present at the site, the entities requesting assistance from WS would be notified that a permit might be required to remove the dam and to seek guidance from the Oklahoma Conservation Commission, the Oklahoma Department of Environmental Quality, and the United States Army Corps of Engineers pursuant to Oklahoma State Law and the CWA.
+- WS' personnel would remove beaver dams in accordance with federal and state laws and regulations for environmental protection.
+WS would conduct beaver dam removal to restore drainage or the stream channel for an area that has not become an established wetland. - Upon receiving a request to remove beaver dams, WS would visually inspect the dam and the associated water impoundment to determine if characteristics exist at the site that would meet the definition of a wetland under section 404 of the CWA (40 CFR 232.2; see Issue 6 in Section 2.2 of this EA).
+If wetland conditions were present at the site, WS would notify the entities requesting assistance that a permit might be required to remove the dam and to seek guidance from the South Carolina Department of Health and Environmental Control and the United States Army Corps of Engineers pursuant to South Carolina State Law and the CWA.